-I’ve worked as a professional journalist since I graduated from the honors program at American University in 2006.
-Since 2011, I’ve worked as a professional editor.
+I started working as a journalist in 2006 when I graduated from American University and then in 2011, I began working as a professional editor for a radiology publication.
 That means I’m the rare person who has both writing and editing skills.

 Ghostwriting sample: